 Using Kool-Aid as catfish bait can be one of the best, simplest, and cheapest ways to catch your limit of catfish.

-What Exactly Is Kool Aid Catfish Bait?
+What Is Kool-Aid Catfish Bait?

 How to Make Kool-Aid Bait For Catfish

-- A plastic ziplock style bag
+- A plastic ziplock-style bag

 - Your meat of choice (Hot dogs are my favorite, but you can also use chicken gizzards or liver, etc)

 The first thing you need to do is take your meat and cut it up into bait-sized chunks.
-All different kind of meats work for this bait; chicken breast, liver, gizzards, and hot dogs all work very well.

-The size of the catfish where you are targeting can determine the size of your chunks, but one-inch square chunks is a good general size.
+The size of the catfish where you are targeting can determine the size of your chunks, but one-inch square chunks are a good general size.
 A one-inch chunk sits solidly on the hook and won’t fall off easily.

-Place your chunk of meat in the bag and add your Kool-Aid and be sure to add any juice/broth/blood or water that is in the meat as well.
+All different kinds of base meats will work for this bait; chicken breast, liver, gizzards, spam, and hot dogs all work very well.
+Place your chunks of meat in the bag and be sure to add any juice/broth/blood or water that is in the meat as well.

 You know that water brine that hotdogs come in?
 Add it in!
-Same with any juices from gizzards, liver, shrimp or anything else you’re going to use.
+Same with any juices from gizzards, liver, shrimp, or anything else you’re going to use.
 That juicy liquid is very flavorful and will mix with the kool-aid powder.

+Once you have added your meats and juices, it’s time to add your Kool-Aid packet(s).
 People use different ratios of Kool-Aid to meat, but you really can’t use too much; 2 packets per 1 lb of meat is a safe ratio.

 The Kool-Aid will soak into the chunks and some of the liquid will come out of the meat to form a marinade that helps the flavor soak into the meat.
 This makes the flavor and sweet smell permeate the chunk and means the bait will keep its flavor and smell for a long time in the water.